retirement, annuities, long term care, pensions on divorce

 Where an individual or elderly relative is admitted to a residential care or nursing care home, one option to cap the cost of long term care is an immediate needs annuity.

 The rate paid will depend on the medical conditions and activities of daily living.
-There are a number of activities of daily living that would be considered by the providers but in general the more of these that the individual cannot perform independently, the higher the annuity rate.
-These activities would cover communications, orientation and behaviour, feeding and nutrition, dressing, transfer, toilet use, stairs and continence.
+There are a number of activities of daily living that would be considered by the providers but in general the more of these that the individual cannot perform independently, the higher the annuity rates.
+These activities would cover communications, orientation and behaviour, feeding and nutrition, dressing, transfer,

 Actuarial guidance note 11